trilogy-group/flappybirds/README.md

 This project recreates the popular Flappy Birds game with a focus on clean, type-safe code using TypeScript.
 The game features smooth animations, responsive controls, and a gradually increasing difficulty level.

+## Play the Game

+You can play the game online at: [https://trilogy-group.github.io/flappybirds/](https://trilogy-group.github.io/flappybirds/)

 ## Features

 - Responsive game loop with consistent physics